 Total deposits with us are normally a relatively minor source of low-cost funding.
-Total interest-bearing deposits at December 31, 2021 were \$1.4 billion, an increase of \$0.1 billion compared to the balance at year-end 2020.
+All deposits with us are uninsured.
+Total interest-bearing deposits at December 31, 2022 were \$1.0 billion, a decrease of \$0.4 billion compared to the balance at year-end 2021.